 Instead, the court can hold a review hearing.
 This helps the judge learn:

 - Where the parties stand on the issues,

 - What’s been resolved through ADR processes or direct negotiation,

 - What are the next steps for moving the case along.

 Review hearings can be a useful way for the parties to retain flexibility with how they proceed.
-At the same time, they provide the Judge a way to make sure the parties are being nudged toward some outcome on the case.
+At the same time, they provide the judge a way to make sure the parties are nudged toward some outcome on the case.

 The review hearing typically occurs before the case has been decided and a divorce decree has been entered.
-There is a notable exception to this, the 6-month review hearing.
+The 6-month review hearing is a notable exception to this.
+This hearing is optional and designed to occur after a final decision has been made.

 In order to start the proceeding, either party only needs to submit a request for hearing form with the court.
 This needs to be done within six months of the entry of the decree or order.

 The process is designed to make it easy for one side to get back into court if the other party is not complying with the order.

 If you have more questions, please review the links to the left, head back to the MN Family Law Attorney home, or visit Majeski Law.
 If you’re interested in retaining an attorney, please feel free to email or call using the links in the upper right.